 - Analyze your safety stock levels (are they too high or too low - accounting for variability).
 This builds on the item usage analysis you should do in the previous step.

 - Measure your cash tied up in inventory (over time).
 Do some analysis of what your inventory levels are at different points in time.
 Point in time inventory analysis is a little tricky to do - so you may want to use Microsoft Power BI or other analytical tools to handle that.

 - Track every time work is rescheduled and categorize it.
 This is a LEAN/Six Sigma methodology that I highly recommend - is super easy to do - and virtually nobody does.
 Give your employees a sheet printed in Word with 5 to 6 categories across the top and columns down the page.
 They tally (marks on the page to track the times) every time work is rescheduled.
 After a few weeks you'll see one category leads the others.
 I would put money on it being inventory management.

 - Categories might be machine breakdown, employee absence, inventory missing etc…

 - Measure your obsolete inventory.
 Measure how many items have been in inventory and not transacted for long periods of time.
 This is made much easier with Business Central inventory through the OData analysis I mentioned earlier.
 Business Central tracks every in and out of inventory, and keeps track of how many are actually remaining and from when.
 It's fairly easy to dump this data into Excel and do a quick analysis - or write a Power BI report to track it.

-Hopefully this article helps you understand Business Central inventory, and how if you are experiencing inventory control problems it might be the right product to help you get some control.
-Of course Business Central has lots of other modules too, like manufacturing, finance, logistics, sales and purchasing.
-All of these in combination make it a great solution for manufacturing or distribution companies.
+Hopefully, this article helps you understand Business Central inventory, and how if you are experiencing inventory control problems it might be the right product to help you get some control.
+Of course Business Central has lots of other modules too, like manufacturing, finance, logistics, sales, and purchasing.
+All of these in combination makes it a great solution for manufacturing or distribution companies.